Panasonic GH5s vs Pentax KP

 Feature comparison: Panasonic GH5s vs Pentax KP

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the GH5s has an electronic viewfinder (3680k dots), while the KP has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the GH5s has a higher magnification than the one of the KP (0.76x vs 0.63x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Panasonic GH5s and Pentax KP along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The GH5s has a touchscreen, while the KP has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The GH5s has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the KP does not have a selfie-screen.